 Summer is bursting at its sun-soaked seams with activities to entertain the troops.
 All you need is a vivid imagination and a little bit of spending cash to brighten up the midsummer doldrums.
 Children are ecstatic to be free of school for a few months and parents love the opportunity to spend time with them and enjoy the warmer weather together.
-Here are some fun summer activities kids will love and a fun printable for activities kids can keep on hand for ideas all summer long.
+Here are fifteen fun summer activities kids will love and a fun printable for activities kids can keep on hand for ideas all summer long.
 These activities can be done as a family or your kids can take these ideas and run with them.

 Organize a Neighborhood Game of Wiffle Ball

 Remember how much fun wiffle ball was?
 Here is an affiliate link for a Wiffle 32 Inches Bat & Ball set that costs less than $10 on Amazon, and you don’t have to be an athlete to be a valuable member of the team.
 I loved playing wiffle ball with my brother when I was little.

 You don’t have to live near a beach to make your ultimate sand castle dreams come true.
 If you’ve got some boards or a base, just fill it with sand and you’re halfway there.
 Build a homemade sand castle kit with shovels, old cool whip containers and large oatmeal cylinders.
 Throw a little Elmer’s glue into your sand and water mixture for a non toxic way to help it last.

 Take Advantage of the Internet

 With an HDMI plug-in cord, you can hook your laptop up to your TV for an unforgettable movie night.
 Introduce the kids to a few early Charlie Chaplin films or watch some classic cartoons.
 Sit back with some popcorn and have a few laughs with the family.
 Or find a drive-in theater if you can.
 Pack up snacks and sleeping bags and settle in for a night outdoors with a great show.